raspberrypilearning/minecraft-selfies/worksheet.md

 			[106,  95,  87]],
 	```

 1. This is a representation of the colours in the colour map.
 So the first row `86, 74, 46` represents the first pixel in the colour map.
 It is made up of three numbers.
 The first is the amount of *red*, the second the amount of *green* and the third the amount of *blue*.
 Overall this gives a brown colour.
+We call this RBG colour.

 1. You could look at the pixel colours in your selfie as well.